 Revision rhinoplasty is also a demanding procedure because surgeons have to work with, or around, what’s leftover from the previous surgery.
 Choosing a less-qualified surgeon for your revision rhinoplasty could land you back in a doctor’s office again several months later.

-A qualified surgeon needs to have a good portion of their practice dedicated to primary and revision rhinoplasty.
+A qualified and the best rhinoplasty revision surgeon needs to have a good portion of their practice dedicated to primary and revision rhinoplasty.
 A great surgeon will also be board-certified and have specialties in both procedures.
 When doing your research, look at reviews from former revision rhinoplasty patients.
 Be sure to view the before and after photos of their revision rhinoplasty work.

 Dr. Andres Bustillo is a board-certified facial plastic surgeon who dedicates his entire practice to procedures designed for the face and neck.
 About half of Dr. Bustillo’s practice involves performing rhinoplasty and revision rhinoplasty on patients.
 He performs over 300 nose surgeries yearly.
 During his studies, Dr. Bustillo completed a fellowship in facial and reconstructive surgery and was trained by some of New York’s best plastic surgeons.